 "I do not understand why.
 It is kind of obvious.
 It is a train track.
 It has the trussels and the lights and everything," said Christina Hein of Topton.

-Many people cannot come to terms with why someone would park on the tracks and some even say that trucks do not belong on some roads in Topton.
+Many people cannot come to terms with why someone would park on the tracks and some even said that trucks do not belong on some roads in Topton.

 "A truck should not be coming down here in the first place.
 There are too many trucks coming down here in a small town.
 They had two hit the stop sign last week," said Fritch.
 "The turns are not wide enough for these big trucks."